Kibnet/Unlimotion/README.md

 ### Settings
 Settings window - allows you to change the parameters that affect the operation of the program.
-- **TaskStorage Path** - Path to the directory with tasks.
+- **TaskStorage Path** - Path to the directory(folder) with tasks.
 It is along this path that the task files in JSON format will be saved.
 The path can be specified absolute or relative.
 If the path is not specified, the tasks are saved in the "Tasks" directory, which is created in the working directory from which the program was launched.

 ![Settings](media/Settings.jpg)